quatrope/astroalign/docs/index.rst

 These generally fail for stellar astronomical images, since stars have very little stable structure and so, in general, indistinguishable from each other.
 Asterism matching is more robust, and closer to the human way of matching stellar images.

-Astroalign can match images of very different fields of view, point-spread functions, seeing and atmospheric conditions.
+Because of the geometric nature of its core algorithm, it is not greatly effected by point-spread function differences, seeing or atmospheric conditions.

 You can find a Jupyter notebook example with the main features at http://quatrope.github.io/astroalign.